 The history of cosmetics spans at least 6,000 years and is present in almost every society on earth.
 Next to creating tools, fire, language, and religion, this is the oldest learned behavior of our species.
 Makeup is expensive, time consuming, it might be dreadfully unhealthy, and it’s extremely sexist.
 In this age of equal rights, fair pay, and freedom of sexual orientation, painted faces are the only sexist rule even the most distraught feminists seem to excuse.

 Attitudes, risks, and pain has not stopped cosmetic passion from creating a $160 billion-a-year global industry, encompassing make-up, skin and hair care, fragrances, cosmetic surgery, health clubs and diet pills.
 Americans spend more each year on beauty than they do on education.

 Most men do appreciate a pretty female face.
-And most women would much rather hide unsightly blemishes and imperfections to avoid being judge by peers, especially as we age.
+And most women would much rather hide unsightly blemishes and imperfections to avoid being judged by peers, especially as we age.
 Unfortunately, being pretty confers enormous genetic and social advantages.
 Attractive people are judged to be more intelligent.
 They tend to earn more.
 They are more likely to marry.
-Aside of the discrimination and rampant narcissism, there’s nothing wrong with dolling up with makeup.
+Aside from the discrimination and rampant narcissism, there’s nothing wrong with dolling up with makeup.